What is Blue Light?

 Why Not Block 100%?

 Great question!
 During the day, blue light from the sun is a crucial signal to regulate your circadian rhythm (sleep-wake cycle).
-The best strategy is to block as much of the damaging blue light as possible while still allowing some exposure to keep you alert, energized, focused and productive throughout the day.
+The best strategy is to block as much of the damaging blue light as possible while still allowing some exposure to keep you alert, energized, and focused throughout the day.

 How to Use Them

 Wear your daytime glasses whenever you are inside looking at a screen or under artificial light .
 Never wear blue blocking glasses outside during the day as blue light from the sun is crucial for our health.
 NaturoBlocks Daytime Energy Glasses can be used at night but will be less effective than the Nighttime Sleep Glasses.